 Outside San José

-Surrounded by nature and countryside, San José has quite a few relaxing resort options to consider as well.
-For some of the best boutique and luxury hotels in San José, you'll need to head north.
-But if you're looking to splurge, you may find it's worth it considering our three recommendations.
+Surrounded by nature and countryside, San José has several relaxing resort options to consider.
+Considering these three recommendations, if you're looking to splurge, you may find it worth it.

 Finca Rosa Blanca Coffee Plantation

 Costa Rica has become a fixture on the global coffee trail.
-More and more, adherents of the "third wave" movement are discovering the high quality of Costa Rican beans.
+Adherents of the "third wave" movement are discovering the high quality of Costa Rican beans.
 Many say the deliciousness derives from the country's volcanic soil in which the plants grow.
 You can find the secrets yourself when you stay at Finca Rosa Blanca, a hideaway plantation and organic coffee farm situated on 40 acres in the highlands just above San José.

 The Peace Lodge

 If you want luxury and the jungle, you get them both at The Peace Lodge.
 This intimate property features only 18 rooms yet sits directly in the 70-acre La Paz Waterfall Gardens Nature Park.
-You'll be 5,200 feet above sea level, meaning the views from the room balconies of the Poás Volcano and La Paz River Valley are truly breathtaking.
+You'll be 5,200 feet above sea level, meaning the views from the room balconies of the Poás Volcano and La Paz River Valley are truly memorable.
 Guests have unlimited access to the park's hiking trails, waterfalls, lakes, and animal sanctuary.
-You'll also find a full-service spa, three restaurants, and an outdoor pool on the property.
+On the property, you'll also find a full-service spa, three restaurants, and an outdoor pool.

 Rooms are warm and inviting, each featuring a balcony with hammocks and views, a private Jacuzzi, four-poster beds, wood-beamed ceilings, and a stone fireplace.
 You can choose from artisan rooms, deluxe rooms, and villas, the latter with two floors, two bedrooms, three stone fireplaces, two bathrooms, two Jacuzzis (one on the balcony), and a waterfall shower.